seanyoung247/hackathon-jan-2023/README.md

 Roboto font was chosen for Google Fonts for a clear, modern and easy to read font ​
 ### Imagery:
-Hero Image and MoneyPig logo created on Canva - https://www.canva.com/
+Draft hero image and MoneyPig logo created on Canva - https://www.canva.com/

 <img src="assets/images/readme-images/hero-design-idea.png">;
 ​